filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
-The `next_record` extracts the entire `keyrecord_t` structure.
-However, if only one element of the structure is needed for decision-making, it is more efficient to copy that specific variable alone.
-For example: `uint8_t next_row = record->event.key.row;`.

 ## Decision macros
 Boolean macros to make the mod-tap decision functions more concise and easier to read: